 40.16.1 Forfeiture of Security

 40.16.1.1 With the exception of the requirement in Section 40.15.2.9 that cash and Security shall be surrendered back to the issuing Interconnection Customer in connection with another Interconnection Customer’s Security Posting Default, once an Interconnection Customer has accepted a Project Cost Allocation(s) or Revised Project Cost Allocation(s) in the Final Decision Round of the Final Decision Period or Additional SDU Study Decision Period, as the case may be, and paid cash or posted Security for that amount, such cash payment and Security shall be irrevocable and shall be subject to forfeiture as provided herein in the event that the Interconnection Customer that paid cash or posted the Security subsequently terminates or abandons development of its Project.
+Any additional cash or Security subsequently provided by an Interconnection Customer in response to a Cost Estimate Update required for the extension of its project’s Commercial Operation Date pursuant to Section 40.6.3.5.3 shall also be irrevocable and subject to the Security forfeiture requirements in this Section 40.16.1.

-40.16.1.1.1 For Projects thataccepted a Project Cost Allocation(s) or Revised Project Cost Allocation(s) in the Final Decision Round of the Final Decision Period for a Class Year Study or Additional SDU Study Decision Period completed prior to May 2, 2024, any cash and Security previously posted on a terminated Project will be subject to forfeiture to the extent necessary to defray the cost of the System Upgrade Facilities and System Deliverability Upgrades required for the Projects included in the Annual Transmission Reliability Assessment, Class Year Deliverability Study, or Additional SDU Study, as applicable, but only as described in Section 40.16 and its applicable subsections of this Attachment HH.
+40.16.1.1.1 For a Project that: accepted a Project Cost Allocation(s) or Revised Project Cost Allocation(s) in the Final Decision Round of the Final Decision Period for a Class Year Study or Additional SDU Study Decision Period completed prior to May 2, 2024, any cash and Security previously posted on a terminated Project will be subject to forfeiture to the extent necessary to defray the cost of the System Upgrade Facilities and System Deliverability Upgrades required for the Projects included in the Annual Transmission Reliability Assessment, Class Year Deliverability Study, or Additional SDU Study, as applicable, but only as described in Section 40.16 and its applicable subsections of this Attachment HH.
+If a Project’s Security is subject to forfeiture to defray the costs of an affected upgrade pursuant to this Section 40.16.1.1.1 and the Security is not in a form that can be readily drawn on by the Connecting Transmission Owner or Affected Transmission Owner, as applicable, to defray the costs of the affected upgrade, Interconnection Customer shall negotiate in good faith with the Connecting Transmission Owner or Affected Transmission Owner, as applicable, to replace the Security with cash or an alternative form of security that can be readily drawn on by the Connecting Transmission Owner or Affected Transmission Owner, as applicable, up to the amount required to satisfy Interconnection Customer’s Security obligations, including defraying the costs of the affected upgrade.
+Connecting Transmission Owner or Affected Transmission Owner, as applicable, shall only be responsible for using Interconnection Customer’s Security to defray the costs of an affected upgrade to the extent the Interconnection Customer has provided cash or Security in a form that the Connecting Transmission Owner or Affected Transmission Owner, as applicable, can readily draw on to defray such costs.
+Any additional cash or Security subsequently provided by an Interconnection Customer in response to a Cost Estimate Update required for the extension of its project’s Commercial Operation Date pursuant to Section 40.6.3.5.3.3 shall also be irrevocable and subject to the Security forfeiture requirements in this Section 40.16.1.